Common Causes of Cleanroom Contamination

 The following are only basic contamination causes.
 A regular evaluation by a Little Brothers Construction contamination control engineer is recommended.

-- Paper, pencils and retracable pens: A major cause of particle contamination is writing supplies.
-Special cleanroom writing materials or electronic documentation is recommended.
+Paper, pencils, and retractable pens: A major cause of particle contamination is writing supplies.
+Special cleanroom writing materials or electronic documentation are recommended.
 If non-approved cleanroom paper is used it must be enclosed in sealed plastic (anti-static plastic may be required in certain applications).

-- Processing equipment and tools: Introduction of equipment into the cleanroom should begin before the equipment arrives.
-It is imperative that a proper evaluation of all materials used in manufacturing the equipment and any chemicals used internally by manufacturer.
-Once approval for introduction of the equipment is made, the supplier must conform to proper packaging and shipping methods.
+Processing equipment and tools: The introduction of equipment into the cleanroom should begin before the equipment arrives.
+It is imperative that a proper evaluation of all materials used in manufacturing the equipment and any chemicals used internally by the manufacturer.
+Once approval for the introduction of the equipment is made, the supplier must conform to proper packaging and shipping methods.
 There are two basic ways the equipment will arrive.
 The following are basic acceptance guidelines for handling equipment deemed to enter the cleanroom:

-A. If vendor has cleanroom environment resources, a standard approved procedure should be in place for packaging and shipping.
-In a cleanroom packaging, the product should be double or triple wrapped depending on cleanliness requirements.
-Once received, unwrap first layer in a cleanroom staging area or gowning room.
-The inner wrap is to be removed in main cleanroom.
+- If the vendor has cleanroom environment resources, a standard approved procedure should be in place for packaging and shipping.
+In cleanroom packaging, the product should be double, or triple-wrapped depending on cleanliness requirements.
+Once received, unwrap the first layer in a cleanroom staging area or gowning room.
+The inner wrap is to be removed in the main cleanroom.

-B. For equipment received from unapproved packaging methods, the cleaning solutions and tools to perform hard to access areas should be in place before arrival.
+- For equipment received from unapproved packaging methods, the cleaning solutions, and tools to perform hard-to-access areas should be in place before arrival.

 Equipment must be cleaned thoroughly with approved solutions.
 Specialized cleaning methods are used for difficult access surfaces.
 It is imperative that all items brought into the cleanroom are examined and cleaned.
-An MSDS may be required of all materials used to manufacture tools or equipment.
-Generally, everything brought into the Cleanroom, including construction materials used to build facility, should have an MSDS approval.
-Some tools and equipment generate gases, volatile’s and solid airborne particulates during use and are sources of contamination.
-They should be isolated and controlled from contaminating from other processes or product.
-Equipment emissions of airborne particles may be minimized or eliminated with unidirectional air flow, de-ionization, baffles, vinyl and/or enclosures
+An MSDS may be required for all materials used to manufacture tools or equipment.
+Generally, everything brought into the Cleanroom, including construction materials used to build the facility, should have MSDS approval.
+Some tools and equipment generate gases, volatiles, and solid airborne particulates during use and are sources of contamination.
+They should be isolated and controlled from contamination from other processes or products.
+Equipment emissions of airborne particles may be minimized or eliminated with unidirectional airflow, de-ionization, baffles, vinyl, and/or enclosures.

-- Raw material and product: Before any raw material or product is brought into the cleanroom it must be cleaned.
-The extent of cleaning depends upon the class of cleanroom, the destination of the raw material or product and the possibility of any cross contamination to other processes.
-Isolation of material with transport tunnels, hanging shields, nitrogen purged processing, vacuum processing, SMIF, laminar flow stations, or isolation carriers can dramatically reduce contamination.
+Raw material and product: Before any raw material or product is brought into the cleanroom it must be cleaned.
+The extent of cleaning depends upon the class of cleanroom, the destination of the raw material or product, and the possibility of any cross-contamination with other processes.
+Isolation of material with transport tunnels, hanging shields, nitrogen-purged processing, vacuum processing, SMIF, laminar flow stations, or isolation carriers can dramatically reduce contamination.

-- Cleaning products: Regular household or industrial cleaning products are not acceptable for cleanroom maintenance.
-Non-particulating wipes and mops must be used for all cleaning needs in the Cleanroom.
+Cleaning products: Regular household or industrial cleaning products are not acceptable for cleanroom maintenance.
+Cleanroom wipes and mops must be used for all cleaning needs in the Cleanroom.
 Cleanroom vacuums must have a classification rating equal to or better than the cleanroom it is used in.
-Many vacuums claim they have a HEPA, filter in them, however, they emit particles and the filter has only an efficiency rating of 99.96%.
+Many vacuums claim they have a HEPA filter in them; however, they emit particles, and the filter has only an efficiency rating of 99.96%.

-- Make-up air: Depending on the design of the cleanroom, make-up air, (additional air supply to maintain positive pressurization) either from HVAC or other air source contains a wide variety of airborne contaminants.
-Even if the air is passed through a HEPA filter many airborne particles and volatile’s pass through.
-Some of these are nitrites from farming, carbon dioxide from traffic, smoke (forrest fire, coal, oil,...all ranging from .01um-1.0 um in size), pollen, bacteria, mold and dust (at .03 um and up to 100 um).
+Make-up air: Depending on the design of the cleanroom, make-up air, (additional air supply to maintain positive pressurization) either from HVAC or other air sources contains a wide variety of airborne contaminants.
+Even if the air is passed through a HEPA filter many airborne particles and volatiles pass through.
+Some of these are nitrites from farming, carbon dioxide from traffic, smoke (forest fire, coal, oil, all ranging from .01um-1.0 um in size), pollen, bacteria, mold, and dust (at .03 um and up to 100 um).